learn-co-curriculum/careers-interviewing-apps-you-built/README.md

 - What database did you use?
 Postgres, Mongo, SQLite?
 - How did you deploy the app?
 Heroku?
 Meteor?

 Remember the Technical Experience (Projects) portion of your resume?
-You’ll want to summarize those bullet points with a high-level outline of the project without getting too fine-grain during this part of the conversation.
+You’ll want to summarize those bullet points with a high-level outline of the project without getting too fine-grained during this part of the conversation.
 That way, you leave room for questions when you ultimately dive deeper into all of your app’s features.

 ## Features